Oil up near two-year highs, analysts see more U.S. crude exports

 Brent LCOc1 settled up 47 cents or 0.7 percent to $61.37, close to its July 2015 highs reached earlier this week, and up around 37 percent from its 2017 lows hit in June.

-U.S. West Texas Intermediate crude (WTI) CLc1 settled up 23 cents or 0.4 percent to $54.38, still near its highest since February and close to its highest for more than two years.
+U.S. West Texas Intermediate crude (WTI) CLc1 settled up 23 cents or 0.4 percent to $54.38, still near its highest since February and close to its highest in more than two years.

 Traders and brokers said investors were adjusting positions after price rises of around 5 percent in October.

-For the month, Brent was up 6.7 percent, while WTI was on track for a 5.2 percent gain.
+For the month, Brent was up 6.7 percent, while WTI rose 5.2 percent.
 WTI’s discount to Brent CL-LCO1=R has widened to nearly $7, making it attractive to exporters.

 “The large differential has opened the door on regional arbitrage, driving a spike in U.S. crude exports over recent weeks,” BMI Research said in a note.

-U.S. crude exports have jumped close to 2 million bpd and production C-OUT-T-EIA has risen almost 13 percent since mid-2016 to 9.5 million bpd.
+U.S. crude exports have jumped to close to 2 million barrels per day (bpd) and production C-OUT-T-EIA has risen almost 13 percent since mid-2016 to 9.5 million bpd.

 “The problem is as soon as prices move up it’s too easy for U.S. producers to add another rig or another completion crew,” said Stewart Glickman, energy equity analyst at CFRA Research in New York, “Then they increase production and you’re back where you started.”